Tornado Cash: Code Not Speech, Non-Custodial MSBs, Knowledge Not Required

 "Computer programs are not exempted from the category of First Amendment speech simply because their instructions require use of a computer.
 A recipe is no less “speech” because it calls for the use of an oven, and a musical score is no less “speech” because it specifies performance on an electric guitar."

-As the research center and advocacy group CoinCenter argued in an amicus brief filed in April, "at root, the prosecution is attempting to hold the Defendants liable for the content and viewpoint of their speech.
+In April, CoinCenter argued that "at root, the prosecution is attempting to hold the Defendants liable for the content and viewpoint of their speech.
 The software published and released by the Defendants carries a deep political and cultural message, concerning both (a) whether people should be able to make private peer-to-peer financial transactions online and (b) exactly how and by using which scientific and cryptographic principles they can make those transactions."

 "Defendants’ choice regarding how to write and publish the software is the expression of a powerful political and scientific viewpoint in and of itself," CoinCenter added.